Ghost to the Post: Significance of the game

 To this date, the game is still the fifth-longest in pro football history.
 The game marked the last playoff appearance for the Baltimore-based Colts.
-The Raiders would go on to lose the AFC Championship Game that year to the Broncos 20–17.
+The Raiders (the defending Super Bowl champion) would go on to lose the AFC Championship Game that year to the Broncos 20–17.
 NFL Films has released a film of the game as one of the most memorable in NFL history.
 Hall of Fame coach John Madden has called the moment one of the most memorable of his coaching career.
 Dave Casper has been named one of the best Tight Ends in NFL History and is a member of the Pro Football Hall of Fame, and this catch is cited as the most memorable in his career.